Lesterpaintstheworld/aider/website/examples/css-exercises.md

 These changes add the bounce animation to the dropdown menu by creating a new keyframe animation called `expand`.
 The `transform-origin` property is set to `top` to make the dropdown menu start transforming from the top.
 The intermediate step at 80% of the animation creates the bounce illusion.

 > Applied edit to animation/03-dropdown-menu/style.css
-> Commit bb3a813 aider_nova: Added bounce animation to dropdown menu.
+> Commit bb3a813 aider: Added bounce animation to dropdown menu.

 </div>
 <div class="chat-transcript" markdown="1">